fall inside a hole

 1999 7450 Oliver Oliver with two red coaches.
 Not released in the United States

-Around 2000 the European/ U.K. and American releases began to split.
-Europe received additional releases and characters that America would not get until years later exclusive to sets or in different packs.
+Around 2000 the European/U.K. and American releases began to split.
+Europe received additional releases and characters that America would not get until years later exclusive to sets or in smaller packs.
+In 2001 and 2002 red and blue Tomica World packaging was used, with new blue Thomas Motor Road & Rail packaging for existing trains and new products appearing in 2003.